Wouter1/EMU-driver/Install.md

 NOTE: After the install, it takes OSX up to a few minutes to incorporate the driver into the kernel.

 <h4>Using the control panel</h4>
-You may have to eenable running 3rd-party applications before you can run the Control Panel:
+You may have to enable running 3rd-party applications before you can run the Control Panel:

 1. Go into System Preferences->Security&Privacy
 2. Under the General tab, change Allow Downloaded Apps From to Anywhere